Modeling matter(s) in SEOBNRv5THM: Generating fast and accurate effective-one-body waveforms for spin-aligned binary neutron stars: The SEOBNRv5THM model

 \subsection{EOB pre-merger waveforms with matter effects}

 In the \texttt{SEOBNRv5} model, the input values and peak of the (2,2) mode are enforced at $t_{\text{peak}}^{22} = t_{\text{match}}$.
-We use a similar approach as has been used in \vfivehm.
-We first remind that in the BBH case
+We use a similar approach as is being used in the BBH model \vfivehm~\cite{Pompiliv5}, where $\tmatch$ is computed as

-where the reference time $t_{\rm{ref}} = t_{\rm{ISCO}}$ is defined as the time at which the separation $r = r_{\rm{ISCO}}$.
-The radius of the geodesic ISCO in Kerr spacetime $r_{\rm{ISCO}}$ is defined in Ref.~\cite{Bardeen:1972fi} and taken to be of a remnant with the same mass and spin one would predict from the merger of a BBH system of the same masses and spins as our compact objects, computed with NR fitting formulas from Refs.~\cite{Jimenez-Forteza:2016oae, Hofmann:2016yih}. $\Delta t_{22}=\Delta t_{22}(\bm{\lambda})$ is a calibration parameter, to be determined by comparing against NR simulations in Sec.~\ref{sec:Calibration}.
+with the reference time $t_{\rm{ref}} = t_{\rm{ISCO}}$ being defined as the time at which the separation crosses $r = r_{\rm{ISCO}}$.
+The radius of the geodesic innermost stable circular orbit (ISCO) in Kerr spacetime $r_{\rm{ISCO}}$ is defined in Ref.~\cite{Bardeen:1972fi} and taken to be of a remnant BH with the same mass and spin one would predict from the merger of a BBH system of the same masses and spins as our compact objects, computed with NR fitting formulas from Refs.~\cite{Jimenez-Forteza:2016oae, Hofmann:2016yih}. $\Delta t_{22}=\Delta t_{22}(\bm{\lambda})$ is a calibration parameter, to be determined by comparing against NR simulations in Sec.~\ref{sec:Calibration}.

+We note that the \texttt{SEOBNRv5} family of waveform models consistently employs the remnant ISCO crossing as a reference-time in Eq.~\eqref{eq:t_attach} instead of, e.g., a peak in the orbital angular frequency as is being used in the \texttt{SEOBNRv4}\ and \teob\ families.
+The ISCO approach has been found to be more robust across the BBH parameter space for \texttt{SEOBNRv5HM}, as the orbital angular frequency does not necessarily peak for all systems if the resummation of the $A$-potential of the Hamiltonian is not specifically designed to enforce it.
+It is furthermore beneficial to employ a similar approach to determine $t_{\text{match}}$ across all \texttt{SEOBNRv5} waveform models, as this facilitates a future combination of matter effects, spin-precession and eccentricity in one \texttt{SEOBNR} waveform model.